JayeshPillai/manhole-website/index.md

 >“Compelled by the exigencies of poor economic life and caste identity, Amitabh, a young law graduate, becomes a manual scavenger.
 One day, to earn some extra money to support his family, he decides to get inside a large unsafe sewer to clear a blockage.
 He neither has protective gear, nor the accompanying engineer to check for poisonous gases.
 Will Amitabh come out safely?”

 ## Manhole - Short Film
 This short film was adjudged as one of the runners up in the [Unreal Shorts India Program 2021](https://technosports.co.in/2021/12/08/unreal-engine-shorts-india-program-celebrates-the-creativity-of-indian-storytellers-concludes-its-first-ever-shorts-challenge-in-india/){:target="_blank"}.
-The production of the film was supported by Epic Games, and it has been rendered out of Unreal Engine.
+The production of the film was supported by Epic Games.
+With this project we have completed the first phase of our initiative.
-Currently the first phase of this initiative is completed, which is a cinematic short film.

 {% include video id="NYyHxQjr3Z8" provider="youtube" caption="Teaser of the short film" %}